-Harold Goldberg, the founder of The New York Videogame Critics Circle, has written for these magazines, newspapers and websites: The New York Times, The New York Times Book Review, Vanity Fair, The Atlantic, The Washington Post, Entertainment Weekly, USA Today, Family Circle, Boys’ Life, Wired, Esquire, Playboy, New York, Smart Money, The Village Voice, Rolling Stone, Travel and Leisure, Interview, Slate/The Big Money, The Industry Standard, Cosmopolitan, Kotaku, and others.
+Harold Goldberg has written for these magazines and newspapers: The New York Times, The New York Times Book Review, Vanity Fair, Talk, Radar, The Atlantic, The Washington Post, Entertainment Weekly, Time Digital, USA Today, Family Circle, Boys’ Life, Wired, Esquire, Playboy, New York, Smart Money,aThe Village Voice, 7 Days, Rolling Stone, Travel and Leisure, Interview, Slate/The Big Money, The Industry Standard, Cosmopolitan, Kotaku, and others.

 In May, 2004, William Morrow published “My Life Among The Serial Killers,” which Harold Goldberg co-authored with world renowned psychiatrist Dr. Helen Morrison.
 In addition to the U.S. editions, the books have recently been published in the U.K., Canada, Japan, France, Germany, Spain, Australia, New Zealand, Russia, and elsewhere.
 It was serialized in the Times of London and was a selection of seven book clubs, including the Today Show book club.

 From 2006 to 2008, he was a writer/consultant to Viacom’s videogame sites, including VH1 Games, Comedy Central Games and CMT Games.
 He also created the critically lauded VH1 Game Break blog, which was featured in Newsweek.
-In 2007, he began to write for the American Movie Classics Web site, shaping content and interviewing directors and actors for a new generation of viewers of shows like “Mad Men” and “Breaking Bad.”
-He was the first person to write about videogames for AMC.
+He developed its irreverent tone (including the Idiot of the Week feature), culled prizes for contests and wrote five pieces each day for two years.

 As the former editor in chief of Sony Online Entertainment, Harold Goldberg helped to shape the words for dozens of games, including “EverQuest,” one of Time magazine’s best games of 2000.
 At Sony, he created “Motherboard,” an online magazine about the culture of games featuring famed writers like Michael Crichton, Nick Tosches and John Saul.
 Also contributing were actress Michelle Williams, director Gus Van Sant and animator Bill Plympton.